amrahs02/General-Store/client/README.md

-# Anushka General Store and Dairy Corner E-Commerce Website
+# General Store E-Commerce Website

-Welcome to the README file for the Anushka General Store and Dairy Corner E-Commerce website.
+Welcome to the README file for the General Store Corner E-Commerce website.
 This website is built using React, Tailwind CSS, and several other libraries to provide a seamless and feature-rich shopping experience.

 ## Table of Contents